nateKlaux/Naviga.Docs/Solicitor Concierge/configure_available_areas.md

 #### Goal

 The goal of this guide is to show you how an **Available Area** (AA) works in SolCon.
 An **AA** is an area that a division can be delivered to.
-SolCon comes with all of the US and Canada postal codes preconfigured, but you might want to limit or expand your delivery range to a different **AA**.
+SolCon comes with all the US and Canada postal codes preconfigured, but you might want to limit or expand your delivery range to a different **AA**.

-#### Before you start

-Make sure you meet the following pre-requisites before starting the tutorial steps:

-* Reach out to your Naviga Implementation Manager to get your SolCon application up and running

 #### Manage your AAs